Persistence

 List<Object> simpleObjs = await persistence.load();

-Usually the save method rewrites the file.
-But it also lets you append more objects:
+The save method usually rewrites the file, but it can also append data:

 List<Object> moreObjs = ['Lets', 'append', 'more'];